day50-dev/llcat/README.md

 # /usr/bin/cat for LLMs
 **llcat** is like cURL or cat for LLMs: a stateless, low-level, idempotent composable tool for scripting and glue.

-Conversations, keys, and servers are specified using classic unix patterns.
+Conversations, keys, and servers are specified using classic UNIX patterns.
 Nothing is hidden or tucked away.

 <img width="670" height="592" alt="llcat" src="https://github.com/user-attachments/assets/0fac2db4-3b2e-4639-b6b1-1b0a121a5744" />